 - Chick Magnet: Takashi, if how the girls from other teams act toward him are any indication.
 He even hooks up with Skylark's leader, Fantine.

 - Combat Commentator: Benjamin Bright is the announcer for the IGPX races.

 - Combining Mecha: Team White Snow's "Operation Snowman." has a unique unification tactic they use to defeat serious opponents.

-- Dream Sequence: The last episode and coinciding race of each season has one with Team Satomi confronting their last opponents on foot.
+- Dream Sequence: There are several mid-race sequences with Team Satomi confronting their opponents on foot.
 The first has Takeshi dueling Cunningham in a kendo vs fencing match.
+Then later Takeshi and Liz team up against Yamma, who fends them off with wild knife attacks.
 Season 2 has Team Satomi fighting Max.

 - Cool Old Guy: Yamma's the oldest pilot in the IG1.
 That doesn't mean he's a pushover on or off the track.

 - Dub Name Change: Masa Ishikawa/Mark Ramsey and Himawari Aoi/Jesse Martin.